|

 Another material, an excellent birefringence optical crystal

-undoped YVO4 is developed newly.
+undoped YVO4 is newly developed.
 It has very good transmission

 in a wide wavelength range from visible to infrared, large index of

 refractivity and birefringence difference.
-Compared with other important
+Compared to other important

 birefringence crystals, YVO4 has higher hardness, better fabrication